-You could also use the CXFS GUI; see "Stop CXFS Services with the GUI" on page 232.
+To perform a normal CXFS shutdown, you could use the CXFS GUI; see "Stop CXFS Services with the GUI" on page 228.
 If you are using cxfs\admin, you can disable individual nodes with the disable command.

 Note: This action deactivates CXFS services on one node, forming a new CXFS kernel membership after deactivating the node.
 If you want to stop CXFS services on multiple nodes, you must enter this command multiple times or perform the task using the GUI.